hbleie/sportskalender-in-terminal/README.md

 # Sportskalender Zsh Plugin

-This is a Zsh plugin that provides commands to display the highlight page or football page from VGs sportskalender in the terminal.
+This is a Zsh plugin that provides commands to display the highlight page, football page or winter sports from VGs sportskalender in the terminal.
 The plugin is based on the [sportskalender](https://www.vg.no/sport/kalender) from VG.

 <img width="758" alt="image" src="https://github.com/hbleie/sportskalender-in-terminal/assets/92336221/480a8008-32ea-4141-b2ff-1acb1e6795dd">